 Hormones secreted by the thyroid gland control metabolism, or the speed at which the body converts food into energy.
 Metabolism is directly linked to the amount of hormones that circulate in the bloodstream.
-If, for some reason, the thyroid gland secretes an overabundance of these hormones, the body's metabolism goes into high gear, producing the pounding heart, sweating, trembling, and weight loss typically experienced by hyperthyroid people.
-Normally, the thyroid gets its production orders through another chemical called thyroid-stimulating hormone (TSH), released by the pituitary gland in the brain.
-But in Graves' disease, a malfunction in the body's immune system releases abnormal antibodies that mimic TSH.
-Spurred by these false signals to produce, the thyroid's hormone factories work overtime and exceed their normal quota.
+If, for some reason, the thyroid gland secretes too much of these hormones, the body's metabolism kicks into high gear, causing a pounding heart, sweating, trembling, and weight loss.

-Exactly why the immune system begins to produce these aberrant antibodies is unclear.
-Heredity and other characteristics seem to play a role in determining susceptibility.
-Studies show, for example, that if one identical twin contracts Graves' disease, there is a 20% likelihood that the other twin will get it, too.
+Exactly why the immune system begins to produce these troublesome antibodies isn’t clear.
+Heredity and other characteristics seem to play a role.
+Studies show, for example, that if one identical twin contracts Graves' disease, there is a 20% likelihood that the other twin will get it too.
 Also, women are more likely than men to develop the disease.
 And smokers who develop Graves' disease are more prone to eye problems than nonsmokers with the disease.
 No single gene causes Graves’ disease.
-It is thought to be triggered by both genetics and environmental factors, such as stress.
+It is thought to be triggered by both genetics and environmental factors.

 In severe cases of exophthalmos, which are rare, swollen eye muscles can put tremendous pressure on the optic nerve, possibly leading to partial blindness.
 Eye muscles weakened by long periods of inflammation can lose their ability to control movement, resulting in double vision.

-Rarely, people develop a skin condition known as pretibial myxedema.
+Some people with Graves’ may develop a rare skin condition known as pretibial myxedema or Graves’ dermopathy.
 It is a lumpy reddish thickening of the skin on the shins.
 It is usually painless and is not serious.
-Like exophthalmos this condition does not necessarily begin with the onset of Graves' nor does it correlate with the severity of the disease.
+Like exophthalmos this condition does not necessarily begin with the onset of Graves' and doesn’t have to do with how severe your disease is.